magentabusiness/magentabusiness.github.io/_includes/docs/pe/edge/integrations/chirpstack.md

 ### Overview

 [ChirpStack](https://www.chirpstack.io/){: target="_blank"} is an **open-source LoRaWAN Network Server** which can be used to setup LoRaWAN networks.
-After integrating ChirpStack with **ThingsBoard Edge**, you can locally connect, process, and visualize device data at the edge, ensuring low-latency insights and offline capabilities.
+After integrating ChirpStack with **IoT Hub Edge**, you can locally connect, process, and visualize device data at the edge, ensuring low-latency insights and offline capabilities.

 To learn more, please see the integration diagram.